 Huang, Yuanyuan et al (2018).
 Impacts of species richness on productivity in a large-scale subtropical forest experiment Science 05 Oct 2018: Vol. 362, Issue 6410, pp. 80-83 DOI: 10.1126/science.aat6405

 Devang Mehta summarized in his short opinion report some of the current discussion how genome editing could revolutionize agriculture.
 Starting out with the technology at hand and outlining the importance of natural variation and creating diversity, Devang Mehta shows what a new agriculture using genome editing could look like and puts things in a global perspective while referring to the pressing legal questions regarding patenting, ownership and funding that are addressed in the current public, political and expert debate.
 The opinion report is addressed to the lay public.

+Oil palm extension remains an important environmental topic given the large negative impacts it can have on tropical biodiversity.
+John Garcia-Ulloa had developed models and scenarios to understand biodiversity change in oil-palm landscapes under REDD+ initiatives during his science-policy fellowship from PSC and Mercator Foundation Switzerland.
 In 2014 a close collaboration between ETH Zurich and IUCN was established to convene stakeholders from the oil palm sector and develop a strategy for IUCN to address the impacts of oil palm expansion on biodiversity.
 The main activity within the fellow’s internship at the policy Partner was to convene a group of experts to develop guidelines for the protection of biodiversity on oil-palm landscapes for IUCN.